graboskyc/QS-by-Blockly/readme.md

 * CloudShell is installed with API version compatibility with 6.4
 * Python for CloudShell is installed in the default location (see index.php) and edit that if it changed.
 * Deployed on IIS in default directory.
 If not, update JavaScript/CSS includes and configuration settings in config.php
+* Running on Windows and if you try and upload something, the script needs write access to c:\temp